ririi7/DataAnalyst_ProjectsPortfolio/README.md

 # Ricka Johan - Junior Data Analyst Portfolio
 ## About
 Hello, I'm Ricka.
 I've recently completed my bootcamp masters program in Data Analytics, and am currently working towards my Professional Certificate in Data Analytics.
-My background is from Business Improvement & Quality Assurance, Recruitment & Human Resource Management.
+My background is from Business Improvement & Quality Assurance, Recruitment & working with Human Resource Information Systems.
+Entering into the Data Analytics field has been a long-term desire to enact my problem-solving and reporting skills.
+Thankfully, after the pandemic lockdowns I was finally able to resume my learning.
 I enjoy data wrangling, and exploring meaningful insights.
 My long-term goal is to specialise in the Big Data realm.
 Here, I share my Data Analytics and Data Science related projects to showcase my skills and track my progress in this field.

 # Projects